OtavioDSP/auto-chase/README.md

 ## 📄 Licença

-Este projeto é de uso acadêmico e segue as diretrizes institucionais do IFSul – Campus Pelotas Visconde da Graça.
+Este projeto é de uso acadêmico e segue as diretrizes institucionais do IFSul – Campus Visconde da Graça.

 ---